AAshadChowdhury/PatientInformationPortals/README.md

 6. Open a web browser and navigate to https://localhost:7185 to access the application.
 Please note that the connection string and port number may vary based on your specific setup and configuration.

-## Dependencies

-- List any external dependencies or libraries used in the application.